-- The UW-Green Bay MAT will prepare students who are qualified to provide patient-centered care as part of an interprofessional team incorporating evidence best practices and patient values. - The UW-Green Bay MAT will provide curriculum and instruction that provides students with opportunities for increased clinical responsibility preparing graduates to practice Athletic Training. - MAT students will demonstrate the knowledge, skills, and abilities necessary for the practice of athletic training. - MAT students will develop the qualities of professionalism expected of an athletic trainer working as part of an interprofessional healthcare team.
+- The UW-Green Bay MAT prepares students who are qualified to provide patient centered care as part of an interprofessional team incorporating evidence best practices and patient values. - The UW-Green Bay MAT will provide students a curriculum, classroom instruction, and clinical education experiences that prepares graduates to practice Athletic Training as part of an interdisciplinary team. - UW-Green Bay MAT Students will demonstrate the knowledge, skills, and abilities necessary for the practice of athletic training. - MAT students will develop the qualities of professionalism expected of an athletic trainer working as part of an interprofessional healthcare team.